evalieungh/DOI10.1127-phyto-2018-0293/README.md

 Authors/owners of the data in this repository:
 Eva Lieungh, Heidrun A. Ullerud, Rune Halvorsen, Sigrun Aune, Harald Bratli, Peter Horvath, Inger K. Volden, Anders K. Wollan, Johnny Hofsten, Espen S. Værland & Anders Bryn.

+If you notice an error or have questions about the data, please open an issue in this repository.